Your Guide to Toilet Removal and Disposal

 There’s a good chance that at some point in your life you’ll ask yourself, ‘Can I remove a toilet myself?
 And what do I do with it once it’s not attached to the floor?’
 Whether it’s part of a full bathroom remodel or because your old one isn’t flushing like it used to, toilet replacement is an inevitable part of home ownership.
-We asked the experts at Toilet Reviewer to get the scoop on everything you need to know about replacing and disposing of your toilet.
+The experts at Toilet Reviewer gave us the scoop on everything you need to know about replacing and disposing of your toilet.

 While toilets are intended to last for decades, they will eventually need replacing.
 According to Gus Castro, Editor and Content Manager of Toilet Reviewer, there are a variety of reasons a toilet should be replaced.